Khateebxtreme/SOCIOSPHERE/README.md

 # SOCIOSPHERE

 **SocioSphere** is a powerful, responsive and highly user-friendly social media web application made using MERN Stack.
 It includes a number of core functionalities that a social media app should provide like the ability for users to create and register accounts, add and remove friends, share posts and engage in various social interactions.
+Features like light and dark mode, like or dislike posts was also added to improve user experience.

 ## Table of Contents
 - [Features](#features)